Undergraduate Admissions and Relations with Schools

 Transcripts and other documents that you submit as part of your application become the property of the university; they cannot be returned to you or forwarded in any form to another college or university.

 In the United States, the academic record is called a transcript.
 In other countries, it may be called by another name—such as leaving certificate, maturity certificate, bachillerato, or baccalauréat.
-See the chart on the admissions website showing US high school diploma equivalents.
+See the admissions web page showing US high school diploma equivalents.

 The university recognizes that it may be difficult to obtain international records in the event of political upheaval or natural disaster; however, these situations are rare.
 Failure to provide official records may jeopardize your enrollment at the university.